cluoma/Pico2Maple-fw/README.md

 *Feedback on this project is very welcome!*

-* Customizable controller layouts saved to micro-SD card
+* Customizable controller layouts saved to microSD card
-* Support a wider range of USB controllers.
+* Support a wider range of USB controllers (ongoing).
-* Bluetooth connectivity for Pico 2 W.
+* Bluetooth connectivity for Pico 2 W (almost there!).
 * Multiple controllers on a single Pico 2.

 # Libraries